Information for Sacred Heart and St. Francis Xavier School Partnership Families

 - Both schools have after school tutoring available.

-- Besides an increase for the cost of living, the rise in tuition will cover increased expenses so that the schools can adhere to state health regulations and policies.
+- Besides an increase for the cost of living, the new tuition will cover increased expenses so that the schools can adhere to state health regulations and policies.

 - These expenses include but are not limited to the cost of personal protective equipment, cleaning supplies and specific cleaning solutions, as well as individual learning materials that students would previously have shared.